Skip to main content

 Thirty-One

 Perry loads a crate of twelve skulls into the back of Kim's Land Rover.
 He tells her that he's concerned about Cooper.
 His personality has changed and he won't let anyone into the chamber with the skulls.
-Kate returns to the museum.
+Kim returns to the museum.

 Thirty-Two

 In a clearing in the wood, Gary Webb and another tie a youth to a makeshift wooden cross as Dexter watches.
-Two naked girls felate the boy, while Dexter blasphemes.
+Two naked girls fellate the boy, while Dexter blasphemes.
 The boy ejaculates into a chalice and Laura Price, naked and on all fours, drinks some.
 Webb leads a collie towards Dexter and hands him the leash.
 Dexter lifts the dog into the air by the leash, and another youth cuts the dog's throat.
 Some of the blood is poured into the chalice, which Gary Webb pours onto Laura, then begins intercourse with her.
 Other couples are also having sex now.
-Dexter curts the dog's chest open, rips out its intestines and then skins it.
+Dexter cuts the dog's chest open, rips out its intestines, and then skins it.
 He places the dog's coat onto Laura's back.
 Two young naked women approach Dexter as he holds a bag of heroin in the air.

 Thirty-Three